freqtrade/freqtrade/docs/freqai.md

 pip install -r requirements-freqai.txt
 ```

+!!!
+Note
+    Catboost will not be installed on arm devices (raspberry, Mac M1, ARM based VPS, ...), since Catboost does not provide wheels for this platform.

 ## Running from the example files

 An example strategy, an example prediction model, and example config can all be found in